rticommunity/rticonnextdds-containers/doc/collector-service/README.md

 ## How to get a license file

+An RTI license file is always required to run Collector Service in a Docker container.

+### Existing customers

+If you are an RTI customer, and you need an RTI Connext license file, contact [RTI support](https://www.rti.com/support).

+### Evaluators

-For an RTI Connext free trial, visit the following link: https://www.rti.com/free-trial/connext.
-With the free trial you will receive a limited time license file that contains an activation key for RTI Connext Professional, RTI Security Plugins, RTI Real-Time WAN Transport, and RTI Cloud Discovery Service.
+If you are not an RTI customer, visit https://www.rti.com/free-trial/connext to get an RTI Connext free trial for release 7.5.0 or higher.
+With the free trial you will receive a limited-time license file that contains an activation key for RTI Connext Professional, RTI Security Plugins, RTI Real-Time WAN Transport, and RTI Cloud Discovery Service.

-If you are an RTI customer, and you need a license file, please contact [RTI support](https://www.rti.com/support).

-* RTI Connext Professional
-* RTI Security Plugins
-* RTI Real-Time WAN Transport
-* RTI Cloud Discovery Service

-All the activation keys are included in the same license file.
+To get a free trial license for earlier releases, contact evaluations@rti.com.

 ### RTI Supplemental License